grafana/tempo/docs/sources/tempo/api_docs/metrics-summary.md

 # Metrics summary API

 {{< admonition type="warning" >}}
-Metrics summary API is deprecated in Grafana Cloud and Grafana 11.3 and later.
+The metrics summary API is deprecated in Tempo 2.7.
+Features powered by the metrics summary API, like the Aggregate by table, are also deprecated in Grafana Cloud and Grafana 11.3 and later.
 It will be removed in a future release.
 {{% /admonition %}}